COVID Updates

 • Will Galapagos conduct temperature checks?

-As of the 2022-23 school year, GRCS will no longer be conducting temperature checks for staff and scholars.
+In 2023-24, GRCS will not be conducting temperature checks for staff and scholars.

 • Will scholars be required to wash their hands?